MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/ad-ca-vpn-connectivity-windows10.md

 3. Deploy the certificate to your VPN server.

 > [!IMPORTANT]
 > Once a VPN certificate is created in the Azure portal, Azure AD will start using it immediately to issue short lived certificates to the VPN client.
-It is critical that the VPN certificate be deployed immediately to the VPN server after it is created in Azure portal to avoid any issues with credential validation of the VPN client.
+It is critical that the VPN certificate be deployed immediately to the VPN server to avoid any issues with credential validation of the VPN client.

 ## [Step 7.3.
 Configure the Conditional Access policy](vpn-config-conditional-access-policy.md)